kouk/permifrost/CONTRIBUTING.md

 ### Suggesting Features

 Likewise, you can submit requests for enhancements and features by creating an issue and selecting the Feature Request template.
+You can also create issues by emailing `permifrost@gitlab.com`, though without a GitLab account you wont be notified of any updates.

 ### Code Contributions